AlliBharathy/AddressBook/FAQ.md

 ###3.
 What is the Prerequisite?
  - C++ programming
+ - Familiarity with using a Debugger (gdb) is a plus

 ###4.Who can explore this project?
  - Anyone with some OOP fundamental knowledge